 The authors have to give a clear explanation of why they have to mention this basic for programming paradigm.
 If the authors are adamant about graphical interfaces for designing FSM, many finite state machine design tools, such as qFSM are available on Linux.
 The author cannot ignore these facts.

-Response: Thanks for bringing these to our attention.
-The specificity is that the FSM in the proposed method is an implementation of system level and there is no programming required.
+Response: Thank you for bringing these issues to our attention.
+The specificity is that the FSM in the proposed method is a system-level implementation and there is no programming required.

 Comments: The author also mentioned there is a novelty in its modular programming method.
 However, this modular programming is also basic for programming languages and tools.
 It is easy to give examples of modular programming methods, such as Functions, Object-Oriented Programming, Namespaces, Packages, and Subprograms.

-Response: Thank you very much for your kind comments.
-The modular programming is not novel but is the base for the implementation of the proposed method.
-We have described it in more detailed in the revised version.
+Response: Thank you very much for your comments.
+While modular programming is not novel, it is the basis for the implementation of the proposed method.
+This is described in more detailed in the revised version.

 Comments: The discussion of Figure 6 is also well-known as a task flow graph and is the fundamental analysis in compilers for supporting speculative execution, multicore, and VLIW architectures from early 90’s.

-Response: Thank you very much for your comments.
-The Figure 6 illustrates the compilation process introducing the multi-language components which is based on the work of [44], Y. Yan and H. Zhang, “Compiling ladder diagram into instruction list to comply with iec 61131-3,”
+Response: Thank you very much for your comment.
+Figure 6 illustrates the compilation process introducing the multi-language components, which is based on the work of [44], Y. Yan and H. Zhang, “Compiling ladder diagram into instruction list to comply with iec 61131-3.”

 Comments: A part of given references for PLC is old or focusing applications like motion controls rather than the architecture of PLC.
 The other references only give the information about commercial PLCs, and the authors did not compare them with the proposed PLC in their functionalities.

-Response: Thank you very much for your suggestions.
-We have carefully improved the state of the art.
+Response: Thank you very much for your feedback.
+We have carefully improved the description of the state of the art.

 Comments: The authors did not give any reason why IMM system design requires multi-threading programming paradigms and graphical FSM design methods.
 The evaluation using the IMM system is not appropriate in this meaning, or any kinds of evaluation are useful for the evaluation.
 Simply this paper confirms the fact that multi-thread based programming enables to improve the performance when used with multi-core or multi-thread processors.

 Response: Thank you very much for your comments.
-We have improved our expression of the relevant experimental parts.
-There is a description of the existing problem of IMM system in Introduction.
-Based on that, we proposed the comprehensive improvements for addressing the problem.
-The comprehensive improvements include the user-oriented thread structure and FSM, and our implementation is based on embedded PLC contained multi-processors.
+We have improved our expression of the relevant experimental parts of the paper.
+A description of the existing problems of IMM systems has been added to the Introduction.
+Based on that description, we propose the comprehensive improvements for addressing the problems.
+The comprehensive improvements include user-oriented thread structure and FSM, and our implementation is based on an embedded PLC containing multi-processors.

 As mentioned above, the given contributions in this paper can be dismissed.